Illustrator: Elaine Duillo

-Cat and Logan realize they truly do love each other and have their Happily Ever After.
+Cat and Logan realize they genuinely love each other and have their Happily Ever After.

 Cat and Logan are both strong characters.
-Once again, Ms. Benjamin wrote a book where her hero felt his emotions strongly, and that is great to see.
-She also made me care about the characters, which is extremely important to me as far as liking a book.
+Once again, Ms. Benjamin wrote a book where her hero felt his emotions strongly, which is great to see.
+She also made me care about the characters, which is extremely important to me regarding liking a book.